pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToReducerProtocols.md

 ## Migration using Swift 5.7

-The ``Reducer`` type that allows you to construct a reducer from a closure, and has been around since the very first version of the libray, is now officially considered "soft-deprecated."
+The ``Reducer`` type that allows you to construct a reducer from a closure, and has been around since the very first version of the library, is now officially considered "soft-deprecated."
 This means that it will not show deprecation warnings in your code yet, but some day in the future we will mark it deprecated, and then someday later remove the type from the library.
 This process will take place over a long period of time, giving everyone enough time to migrate their applications.

 There are a few strategies you can follow to slowly convert all usages of ``Reducer`` to the new protocol-style reducers.
 It does not need to be done all at once, and instead can be done in a piecemeal fashion.